nordicenergy/powerchain-energy-api/README.md

-# Swagger JSON and YANL
+# Swagger JSON and YAML
 This is a swagger JSON built by the [swagger-codegen](https://github.com/swagger-api/swagger-codegen) projects.